Difference Between Green Beans, String Beans and Runner Beans?

 This species of bean is know as the runner bean, scarlet runner bean, multiflora bean or butter bean.
 The term butter bean is also used for the lima bean.

 This bean develops flat green pods and has a very different flavor than the green bean.
-Its flowers can be red, hence the name scarlet runner bean, or white and is grown as an ornamental plant.
+Its flowers can be red, hence the name scarlet runner bean, or white, and is grown as an ornamental plant.
 They are usually pole beans.

 Phaseolus lunatus

-Is grown mostly for the dry beans and is called lima bean, butter bean, sieva bean or Madagascar bean.
+Is grown mostly for the dry beans and is called lima bean, butter bean, sieva bean, or Madagascar bean.
 Both bush and pole cultivars exist.

-Microbe Science for Gardeners Book, by Robert Pavlis
+Plant Science for Gardeners by Robert Pavlis

 Vicia faba